mathiasbynens/dotfiles/README.md

 git config --global user.email "$GIT_AUTHOR_EMAIL
 ```

-## Testing using `docker`
+## Testing Bootstrap
-A docker image can be created with the repository to be used for testing out the configuration.
+A docker image can be created to be used for testing out the configuration.

 `make docker_build [BRANCH='branch']` to build an image.
     Default `BRANCH=master`